andrew-codechimp/HA-Battery-Notes/docs/community.md

 ```

 ### Check Battery Last Reported Daily
-Call the check battery last reported service every day to raise events for those not reported in the last two days.
+Call the check battery last reported action every day to raise events for those not reported in the last two days.
 To be used in conjunction with a Battery Not Reported automation.

 ```yaml